yudhisteer/Hydra-Essentials/README.md

 ### 3.3 Setting Default Config Groups

-Instead of specifying config groups every time from the CLI, we can set defaults in `config.yaml`:
+Instead of specifying config groups every time from the CLI, we can set defaults in `config.yaml` using the `defaults` key.

 ```yaml
 #grouping_03/configs/config_with_defaults.yaml